SwatiShrivastava9/Encrypt-Share/README.md

 ### Graphical User Interface (GUI)
 The application uses the Eel library for integrating Python backend functions with HTML, CSS, and JavaScript frontend components, providing an intuitive user interface.

+## How To run this project
+To run this program you need to first create a Google Drive API credential named `client_secret.json` and save it in the `src` directory.
+Then run `main.exe` or go to 'main.py' and run it.